FBruzzesi/timebasedcv/docs/index.md

 The current implementation of [scikit-learn TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) lacks the flexibility of having multiple samples within the same time period/unit.

-This codebase addresses such problem by providing a cross validation strategy based on a time period rather than the number of samples.
+This codebase addresses such problem by providing a cross validation strategy based on a **time period** rather than the number of samples.
 This is useful when the data is time dependent, and the model should be trained on past data and tested on future data, independently from the number of observations present within a given time period.

+Temporal data leakage is an issue and we want to prevent that from happening!

 We introduce two main classes:

-- [`TimeBasedSplit`](api/timebasedsplit.md#timebasedcv.timebasedsplit.TimeBasedSplit): a class that allows to define a time based split with a given frequency, train size, test size, gap, stride and window type.
-It's core method `split` requires to pass a time series as input to create the boolean masks for train and test from the instance information defined above.
+- [`TimeBasedSplit`](api/timebasedsplit.md#timebasedcv.timebasedsplit.TimeBasedSplit)allows to define a time based split with a given frequency, train size, test size, gap, stride and window type.
+Its core method `split` requires to pass a time series as input to create the boolean masks for train and test from the instance information defined above.
 Therefore it is not compatible with [scikit-learn CV Splitters](https://scikit-learn.org/stable/common_pitfalls.html#id3).
-- [`TimeBasedCVSplitter`](api/timebasedsplit.md#timebasedcv.timebasedsplit.TimeBasedCVSplitter): a class that conforms with scikit-learn CV Splitters but requires to pass the time series as input to the instance.
-That is because a CV Splitter needs to know a priori the number of splits and the `split` method shouldn't take any extra arguments as input other than the arrays to split.
+- [`TimeBasedCVSplitter`](api/timebasedsplit.md#timebasedcv.timebasedsplit.TimeBasedCVSplitter) conforms with scikit-learn CV Splitters but requires to pass the time series as input to the instance.
+That is because a CV Splitter needs to know a priori the number of splits, and the `split` method shouldn't take any extra arguments as input other than the arrays to split.it.

 ## Installation

 **timebasedcv** is a published Python package on [pypi](https://pypi.org/), therefore it can be installed directly via pip, as well as from source using pip and git, or with a local clone:

-=== "pip"
+=== "pip (suggested)"

     ```bash
     python -m pip install timebasedcv